green-coding-solutions/website/content/jobs/green-software-developer.en.md

 ### Working hours and pay

-The job is possible as part-time or full-time.
+The job is possible as part-time or full-time as well as freelance.

 Our salary range is between 70k - 100k EUR for a full-time equivalent depending on the qualification you already bring in.

-Please include your expected salary and part-time/full-time preference in your email.
+Please include your expected salary and part-time/full-time preference in your email as well as your possible starting date to work with us.

 &nbsp;